leannel89/Project_1/README.md

 - Curating workstation image - Photo by cottonbro from Pexels

 ## video ##
-Square Breathing – Guided by UAB Student Affairs
+Square Breathing – Guided by UAB Student Affairs on Youtube.